jasrotia15/Project_3-Smart-Contract/README.md

 - **weather()**: Checks the weather condition and increments the finalCall count by 3.
 Throws an error if the weather is not sunny.
 - **weatherChanger()**: Toggles the value of the sunny variable to switch the weather condition.
 - **getCal()**: Retrieves the current value of finalCall.
-- **BringSuncreen()**: Checks the weather condition and sets the suncreen variable to true if it is not sunny.
+- **BringSuncreen()**: Checks the weather condition and sets the suncreen variable to true if it is sunny.
 Otherwise, reverts with an error message indicating that no suncreen is needed.

 # License
 This code is released under the MIT License.
 You can find the full license text in the SPDX-License-Identifier comment at the beginning of the contract.